-UF Digital Worlds: FALL Tuesday 8th Period, Thursday 8&9th
+UF Digital Worlds: SPRING Tuesday 9th Period

 “Projection Design” offers a hands-on approach to the design, planning and execution of digital projections in a variety of performance spaces by using a combination of industry standard and open source research software tools.
 Students configure and test a large set of media formats in a variety of display situations and venues.
 Student will present a multi-screen digital projection media project, a research process weblog and collaborate with engineers and artists.